Freelance-Websites/sharp-studio/src/content/architects-and-developers/services/architecture-and-developer-services.md

   bimVideo: /images/architects-and-developers/services/architecture-and-developer/bim.mp4
   bimTitle: BIM Documentation
   bimText: The Building Information Model is mastered to perfection by our team of parametric modeling specialists.
-  bimLinkText: <a href="/contact" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">Contact us</a> to get a quote for your project and any BIM image.
+  bimLinkText: "[Contact us](/contact) to get a quote for your project and any BIM image."
   cadEnabled: true
   cadTitle: CAD Documentation
   cadText: Architecture and MEP plans, plans required for any bid, preliminary and layout plans, etc...at SSVwe draw all types of projects on all types of platforms.